natemishke/server-info/README.md

  3. open the server.cfg and put start/ensure server-info
  4. Restart your server (or the resource) and type /discord

+ # Should note that these ^ instructions are just for the client.lua.
+The client-looped.lua should be used if you want the server to send a chat message automatically.
+Be sure to change the client-looped.lua to client.lua or it will not work.

  # how to change the color
  1. Find the line that says {255,0,0},
  2. Change the numbers inside the curly bracketts to fit your needs.
 It's rgb so google RGB and put the numbers inside the curly bracketts above to fit your needs